choyun1/choyun1.github.io/about.md

 ---
-layout: default
+layout: page
-title: About
+title: about
 permalink: /about/
 ---
-Hello world!!!!
+Hello world!!!